Skip to main content

 Block pull or merge requests

-Semgrep Supply Chain versions v0.122.0 and earlier automatically blocked pull/merge requests if it discovered reachable findings in the code, but later versions do not do this.
-You can, however, configure Semgrep Supply Chain to block on pull request scans that detect reachable findings in direct dependencies with high or critical severity.
+Semgrep Supply Chain versions v0.122.0 and earlier automatically aided in blocking pull/merge requests if it discovered reachable findings in the code, but later versions do not do this.
+You can, however, configure Semgrep Supply Chain to help block scans whenever all of the following conditions are met:

 Alternatively, you can configure your version control system to prevent merging if Semgrep Supply Chain identifies reachable findings.